 Let’s face it, keeping your car waxed regularly is important.
 Waxing helps protect your paint and gives you a deep and glowing showroom shine.

 Carnauba wax, derived from a plant native to northern Brazil, is considered by many car enthusiasts to be the king of car waxes.
 Carnauba creates a warm glow that’s hard to beat.
-The best carnauba wax is P21S Carnauba Wax.
+The best carnauba wax for cars is P21S Carnauba Wax.
 It’s a premium blend, with outstanding shine, gloss, and depth properties.

 While P21S ranks highest on our recommended list, there are other solid choices.
 Our list includes top quality waxes, all great in their own way.